brauliotegui/SPICED/README.md

 - Use a pretrained network on photographs

 * A few examples of these tasks can be found on the week's folder, such as this [notebook](https://github.com/brauliotegui/SPICED/blob/master/Week_09/finding_nemo.ipynb) where a pretrained network is used on a picture in order to perform object identification of "objects" found on the picture.

+## Week 10| Project: Recommender Systems

+* Build a movie recommender with a web interface.